shorebirdtech/shorebird/README.md

 If you're interested in contributing, please join us on [Discord](https://discord.gg/9hKJcWGcaB).

+### Environment setup

+Working on Shorebird requires Dart and Rust.

+We currently assume the Dart from the Flutter SDK on the 'stable' channel.
+Due to the way the Dart compiler works, Shorebird requires an exact version of Flutter/Dart to operate correctly today.

+We currently assume Rust 1.67.0 or later, although the code is unlikely to be sensitive to the exact version of Rust.

+Once both are installed, `./scripts/bootstrap.sh` will run `pub get` and `cargo check` for all packages in the repository.

+### Running tests

+We don't yet have a script to run tests locally.
+For now, you can run tests manually by running `cargo test` in a Rust package directory or `dart test` in a Dart package directory.

 ## License

 Shorebird projects are licensed for use under either Apache License, Version 2.0